-Wildfire risk in Davison County can be determined by analyzing historical records of actual wildfire losses in the county (see Table 3.4), or by estimating potential wildfire losses.
-To analyze potential wildfire loss in the county, information from the SILVIS Lab at the University
+Wildfire risk in Davison County can be determined by analyzing historical records of actual wildfire losses in the county (see Table 3.4 on page 29), or by estimating potential wildfire losses.
+To analyze potential wildfire loss in the county, information from the SILVIS Lab at the

-Wisconsin of The SILVIS used. webpage displays Wildfire areas of Interface and Wildfire Intermix, which are locations that have a combination of fairly dense housing and vegetation.
+University Wisconsin was used.
+The SILVIS webpage displays areas Wildfire Interface and Wildfire Intermix. which are locations that have combination of fairly dense housing and vegetation.
 Such areas are considered to be vulnerable wildfires.
-The orange areas in the image at right are the Wildfire Intermix areas
+The orange areas in the image at right are the Wildfire

-Davison County.
+Intermix areas in Davison County.
 The total population and number of housing units in Davison County at risk is summarized in the table below, which is based on 2010 Census Block data.